-In the past years Green Building has increased in popularity in South East Europe, and many existing shopping centers made re-adjustments to their exterior and interior designs in order to become more energy efficient.
+In the past years, Green Building has increased in popularity in southeast Europe, and many existing shopping centers made re-adjustments to their exterior and interior designs to become more energy efficient.
 Now with the Corona scare, existing shopping centers and future projects will need to reconsider how much natural outside air they are letting in.
-Buildings typically re-circulate some air, which has been shown to lead to higher risk of infection during outbreaks.
-Proper ventilation, filtration and humidity reduce the spread of pathogens like the new corona virus.
+Buildings typically re-circulate some air, which has been shown to lead to a higher risk of infection during outbreaks.
+Proper ventilation, filtration, and humidity reduce the spread of pathogens like the new coronavirus.
 This may change the way shopping centers are designed in the future.

 THE FUTURE IS NOW